Media & Entertainment (MAE)

 As Needed.

-This course examines the role of the sportscaster, shoutcaster, and public address announcers in professional gameday environments.
+This course examines the role of the sportscaster, shoutcaster, public address announcers, and sports information directors.
 Students learn and practice and how to execute a successful performance for various media.

 Corequisite: None.

-Registration Information: ART 274 and MAE 220 and MAE 230 and MAE 240 highly recommended prerequisites, but may be taken concurrently.
+Registration Information: MAE 220 and MAE 240 and MAE 250 highly recommended prerequisites, but may be taken concurrently.

 MAE 370 Social Media & Online Strategies 3(3-0)